troy-lab/pipeline/index.md

 This homology modeling pipeline is designed to streamline and automate the task of creating 3-D models in a .pdb format for a given UniProtKB accession code.
 Other than remotely accessing UniProtKB in order to access the amino acid sequence and retrieving the template .pdb structure from the Protein Data Bank, the modeling process will take place entirely on your local machine.

+### Requirements

+This software is only compatible with Linux systems.

+### Github stuff

 You can use the [editor on GitHub](https://github.com/troy-lab/pipeline/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Requirements

-This software is only compatible with Linux systems.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown